genielabs/HomeGenie/walkthrough.md

   it will turn on if motion is detected from the configured sensor
 - *Luminance*
   <i class="fa fa-long-arrow-right"></i>
-  it will turn off if below the configured value
+  it will turn off if luminance from the configured sensor is below the given value
 - *Timeout*
   <i class="fa fa-long-arrow-right"></i>
   it will turn off if idle for more than the configured value